IABTechLab/uid2docs/docs/getting-started/gs-faqs.md

 ##### With SDK:

-1. Depending on whether the DII is an email address or a phone number, send a [POST /token/generate](../endpoints/post-token-generate.md) request using one of the following values:
+1. Depending on whether the DII is an email address or a phone number, send a [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) request using one of the following values:
     - The `refresh-optout@example.com` as the `email` value.
     - The hash of `refresh-optout@example.com` as the `email_hash` value.
     - The `+00000000002` as the `phone` value.